Guillaume-Riviere/ALGOSUP_2022_Project_4_Group_A/Documents/functional.md

 - 10 plugs
 - 1 whiteboard

 ### e.
 Office Rooms

+There are 2 types of office:
+- The biggest one is 29.2m² and is designed to fit 3 to 5 peoples.
-Office rooms are 3x 20m² and 1x 29.2m² and are designed to fit 3 to 5 peoples.
+- The other 3 are 20m² and are designed to fit also 3 to 5 peoples.

 Office rooms have to contain:
 - 2 armchairs